 Introduction - HERE

-Welcome to the the new way of 'doing church' - the mile wide and inch deep flashy mega-churches, very expensive entertainment, and wealthy celebrity pastors with deep pockets, and self-serving shallow theology
+The new way of 'doing church' - Welcome to the mile wide and inch deep flashy mega-churches - very expensive entertainment, wealthy celebrity pastors with deep pockets and self-serving shallow theology

 Page I - The Investigation.
 HERE

 Net worth of $760 million, an 18,280 square foot lakefront 'parsonage', private airport for nine aircraft, shopping trips in Naples

 and a new Gulfstream V jet.
 Recently, he and fellow televangelist Jesse Duplantis defended their use of private planes by saying that flying on commercial airlines was getting in 'a long tube with a bunch of demons'.

 Paula White's relationship with Trump should not come as too much of a surprise.
 Trump apparently learned a great deal from his family minister Norman Vincent Peale - the father of the positive-thinking, self-esteem gospel.
 Donald Trump's spiritual adviser has suggested that people send her money in order to transform their lives, or face divine consequences.

 His nephew describes the year he worked for Benny as "a whirlwind tour of luxury: $25,000-a-night royal suites in Dubai, seaside resorts in Greece, tours of the Swiss Alps, villas on Lake Como in Italy, basking on the golden coast of Australia, shopping sprees at Harrods in London, and numerous trips to Israel, Hawaii, and everywhere in between (on a private Gulfstream jet)".

 From everything I have read Joyce Meyer's organization seems to do more for people locally and around the world than most of the other tele-evangelists put together.
 For this I have the greatest respect.
 However, a great deal of money is spent on lavish living, which Joyce Meyer calls being "blessed".